 The Kansas State Department of Education announces the participation of all Kansas school districts and many private schools in the National School Lunch and/or School Breakfast Program.
-Local school officials have adopted the following household income guidelines for determining eligibility for Child Nutrition Program benefits.

 Nearly half of state’s children qualify for free/reduced-price meals